 Can Gaethje beat Khabib?
 He would be the most decorated and skillful wrestler Nurmagomedov has fought in his career, and there’s no telling how their match would end as Gaethje has a chance to win against anybody.

 - Tyron Woodley

 Tyron Woodley might not be a lightweight, but he’s a smart businessman who’s always looking for a payday, especially when it comes in the form of a super fight.

-Stylistically, Woodley has all the tools required to best Khabib.
+Stylistically, Woodley has all the tools required to beat Khabib.
 He’s physically large, and his takedown defense is second-to-none.
-Plus, T-Wood possesses thunderous power in his hands – power that’ll make Khabib think twice about spamming takedowns or leaving his chin up.
+Plus, T-Wood possesses thunderous power in his hands – a power that’ll make Khabib think twice about spamming takedowns or leaving his chin up.